shanesturrock/bioit/docs/Installation.md

     passwd build
     usermod -aG wheel build

+For sudo without password (helps with the installations later) do the following:

+    visudo -f /etc/sudoers

+Paste this in at the end:

+    %build  ALL=(ALL) NOPASSWD:ALL

 Add the following to the build user's `.bashrc` file to make building tools nicer:

     alias buildrepo="cd /opt/bioit/repo ; createrepo . -g bioit.xml --database"